AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

 # HEROKU deployment

+- If you haven't already:
-* add a production key to `knexfile.js`
+  * add a production key to knexfile.js
     - set connection: `process.env.DATABASE_URL`
-  - everything else should be the same as development
+  * everything else should be the same as development
-* set a ternary in `db/knex.js`
+  * set a ternary in db/knex.js
     - `const env = process.env.NODE_ENV || 'development';`

+- If you've done user authorization/authentication/registration:
-* if you've done user authorization/authentication/registration... add this to your server file (app.js, server.js, etc.): app.enable('trust proxy');
+  * add this to your server file (app.js, server.js, etc.): `app.enable('trust proxy')`
-if you don't add it, heroku won't let you sign in or register for a new acct on your site
+    * if you don't add it, heroku won't let you sign in or register for a new acct on your site (your app won't work)

-$ heroku create [app name]
-$ heroku apps:rename [new name] *to rename:*
-$ git commit -m 'prep for deployment' *check git status and commit any changes*
+  * `heroku config:set`
+    - `SESSION_SECRET=[your session secrect code here from your .env file]`

+- From the command line:
-$ git push heroku master
+ * git status, git add -A, git commit, git push origin master

-$ heroku open
-$ heroku logs *for finding errors*
-$ heroku config
-$ heroku addons:create heroku-postgresql
+ * `heroku create [app name]` (you can also not name it and let Heroku give you a wacky name)
+ * `heroku addons:create heroku-postgresql`
-  *creates a postgres server on heroku*
+    - creates a postgres server on heroku (needed if you have a db to upload)
-$ heroku run bash
+ * `heroku apps:rename [new name]` (to rename)
+ * `git commit -m 'prep for deployment'`
+ * `git push heroku master`
+ * `heroku run bash`
-  *opens up a console on heroku server for your app*
+   - opens up a console on heroku server for your app
-* run migrations and seed your db as you would locally
+      - run migrations and seed your db as you would locally
+      - type exit to get out of heroku console
+ * `heroku config` (to check configuration)
+ * `heroku open`
+ * `heroku logs -t` (for finding errors)

------- When you need to push up new changes -------- git push heroku master heroku run bash
+- When you need to push up new changes:
+  * `git push heroku master`
+  * `heroku run bash`
-    *** run migrations and seeds
+    - run migrations and seeds so changes are reflected

-  heroku config:set SESSION_SECRET=6452aa4b0fd8c6afa8f9f9a5cb67803eefb58326ebe5cf9cdd67911bcc7731b4410a1a13a1e03f0a28cf6c289acb703719be8284da21fece658f5aceb4ab61d8
+# GOOD LUCK - HAPPY CODING!